-We use SDC data to identify and match horizontal M&As which took place between 2001 and 2007 to the BLS data using a two-step procedure.
-We first match using EIN and the target firm's Compustat provided EIN.
+1We use a two-step procedure to match M&A deals to the OES survey.
+First, we match using EIN and the target firm's Compustat provided EIN.
 However, since firms often report multiple EINs, we also use a name matching procedure to maximize total matches.
 We start with a fuzzy logic algorithm then hand match all likely candidates.
 A match is only retained if we observe the target establishment strictly before and after the M&A is completed.
-Given the difficulties involved in the matching process, we use a sample of publicly listed acquirers and targets for which EINs are more likely to be available.
-Although our sample does not include a large number of private deals, it includes the largest deals over our sample period with an average transaction value of \$3.03 billion, as compared to \$0.3 billion for the average deal in that period, and 4,503 employees in the target firm.